-Document prepared by the Secretariat in co-operation with Mr Batliner (member, Liechtenstein) and Mr Malinverni (member, Switzerland)
+Document prepared by the Secretariat in co-operation with Mr S. Bartole (member, Italy) Mr G. Batliner (member, Liechtenstein) Mr G. Malinverni (member, Switzerland) Mr H. H.Vogel (member, Sweden)

 GUIDELINES FOR CONSTITUTIONAL REFERENDUMS1

 I. THE GENERAL CONTEXT

 Recent experience of constitutional referendums in the new democracies has highlighted a number of issues which the present guidelines seek to address.
 These guidelines set out minimum rules for constitutional referendums and are designed to ensure that this instrument is used in accordance with the principles of democracy and the rule of law.